You have the ability to control the privacy of your Peloton profile and data in a few ways.

 The first is by simply controlling what you share.
 The only things you need to provide to set up a Peloton account are a username and an email address.
 Any other fields you populate on your Peloton profile - like your name, gender, location, height, and weight - are optional.

 Some of the information you provide is visible on your profile page.
 Your profile page may contain your username, your profile picture, any tags that you might add, who you follow and who follows you, as well as some information about your workouts, such as how many workouts you’ve taken, metrics for each workout, and any achievements earned.
+Please note, you will not be able to see if a Member searches or views your Peloton profile.

 Hiding Your Age and Gender